apexo/bk/README.md

 - an index file (.idx); this is required for deduplication (which is also used for differential backup) and for data recovery, this file does not contain sensitive information
 - a data file (.data); required for recovery, this file is encrypted
-- the root reference; required for recovery, this is usually very small and should be kept safe (i.e.: encrypted) since it contains the decryption key to all data
+- the root reference; required for recovery, this is very small and should be kept safe (i.e.: encrypted) since it contains the decryption key to all data
 - optionally, an .midx file; this is only required for fast, mtime-based deduplication, it contains potentially sensitive information; should never leave the host on which the backup was created; the midx is disabled by default if you want it and understand the security implications use --create-midx

 Create standalone archive